sikopet/blog/posts/big-o-notation.md

 (Up-to-date [source](https://github.com/jreisinger/blog/blob/master/posts/big-o-notation.md) of this post.)

-* a mathematical way of describing *scaling*, e.g. running times of algorithms
+* a mathematical way of describing *scaling*, e.g. growth rate of running times of algorithms
 * used to classify a system based on how it responds to changes in input size
 * *O* is used because the growth rate of an algorithm's run-time is known as its *order*